Gardenhouse

 Getting a stage3 tarball

-Gardenhouse requires a base Gentoo stage3 tarball to begin the installation.
+Florist requires a base Gentoo stage3 tarball to begin the installation.
 They can be downloaded from the Gentoo Downloads page.

-Gardenhouse expects an OpenRC tarball, so ensure that you download an OpenRC tarball, not systemd.
+Florist expects an OpenRC tarball, so ensure that you download an OpenRC tarball, not systemd.

 Creating the profile directory and config

-We will call this profile simple_desktop:
+Let’s call this profile simple_desktop:

-user$mkdir profiles/simple_desktop
+user$mkdir garden/profiles/simple_desktop

 Populating the profile directory with portage configs